Curriculum and Concentrations

 Our students will receive in-depth training in modern biochemistry, and will learn to use chemical, biophysical, and computational methods to design novel therapeutics and understand how biomolecules function.
 A wide array of experimental approaches are used: crystallography, NMR, fluorescence, chemical cross-linking, and biochemistry.
 Particular emphasis will be placed on understanding three-dimensional structure, and on quantitative analysis of biochemical data.
 Students specializing in SCB will be well equipped to help develop and characterize the next generation of new therapeutics and molecular probes.

 CMDB graduates with a research specialization in developmental and regenerative biology will have a strong foundation in the many areas of pathobiology in which “disease recapitulates development”.
-Faculty in Developmental and Regenerative Biology (DRB) directly link fundamental mechanisms of development—including stem and progenitor cell biology—to pathologic conditions such as cardiovascular disease, neurologic disease, inflammatory disease, aging, and tumorigenesis.
+Faculty in Cell and Developmental Biology directly link fundamental mechanisms of development—including stem and progenitor cell biology—to pathologic conditions such as cardiovascular disease, neurologic disease, inflammatory disease, aging, and tumorigenesis.
 A wide array of experimental approaches are used: biochemistry, cell and molecular biology, tissue engineering, and model systems such as Zebrafish, Drosophila, and C. elegans.
-Students specializing in DRB will be well equipped to help develop the next generation of precision-medicine tools.
+Students specializing in this track will be well equipped to help develop the next generation of precision-medicine tools.

 - Cancer Biology